 I spent countless hours fussing over hand-writing little table cards, decoupaging candle holders, researching glove lengths and going over all possible natural disasters that could keep our loved ones from attending our nuptials.
 All that did was stress me out and deflect from the actual purpose of the day: marrying the man I love, in the company of our friends and family.

 Then a wise, kind friend offered some perspective.
 She told me that the two of us could serve Tic-Tacs and iced tea in a 7-Eleven parking lot, and everyone would be just as happy, because they’d be there to celebrate the union of two people they love.
 While I still put in some fretting hours after that, it helped me see the wedding as being less about perfection, and more about celebration.

 2. Remember that they’re all rooting for you

-Say something does go off kilter — you trip on your hem and faceplant into the cake, the wedding elephant has an accident on the floor or you fumble the name of your beloved a la Princess Diana.
+Say something goes off kilter — you trip on your hem and face plant into the cake, the wedding elephant has an accident on the floor or you fumble the name of your beloved a la Princess Diana.
 If people laugh, it’s because it’s all part of the grand story that’s unfolding — not because they’re gleeful about a screw-up.
 They’re there because they’re on your side and are grateful to be part of this momentous occasion, and if they’re not, why the heck are they at your wedding?
-Seriously, take a look at that guest list and snip, snip, snip.
+Seriously, look at that guest list and snip, snip, snip.

 My husband and I had a fairly DIY wedding — both to cut down on costs and to put our own stamp on the ceremony that would mark the beginning of our married life.
 We also didn’t have a wedding party, because it was a small-ish event and we didn’t want people to feel left out.